pavelsury/SerialMonitor/README.md

 # SerialMonitor2
-This is a fork of Egor Grushko's SerialMonitor extension:
+This is a fork of Egor Grushko's SerialMonitor extension.\

-This extension for Visual Studio allows you debug programs that work with serial port.
+This Visual Studio extension allows you to debug programs that work with serial port.

-Features
+## Features
-- [x] Read data from serial port.
+- Read data from serial port.
-- [x] Write data to serial port.
+- Write data to serial port.
-- [x] A lot of settings.
+- A lot of settings.
-- [x] Userfriendly interface.
+- Userfriendly interface.
-- [x] Support Visual Studio color scheme.
+- Support Visual Studio color scheme.
-- [x] Redirect output from serial port to file.
+- Redirect output from serial port to file.
-- [x] Save port settings
+- Save port settings
-- [x] Autoconnection
+- Autoconnection
-- [x] Hex data view
+- Hex data view
-- [ ] Pipes IPC
-- [ ] Write data from file to serial port.